ga-group/comcat/tree+def.md

       Hard, brittle, bluish-white transition metal in the platinum group.
     - #### 102080  Precious Metal Cross
       Precious metals expressed in terms of other precious metals, e.g. XAUXAG, XAUXPT, etc.
+    - #### 102085  Precious Metal Variance
+      Product that tracks the variance or volatility of precious metal.
   - #### 1030  Base Metal  (Non-ferrous Metal)
     Common and inexpensive non-ferrous metals, as opposed to precious metals.
     - #### 103010  Copper